 Seattle Children’s Protection, Advocacy and Outreach Program leads the Abusive Head Trauma Prevention Coalition of Washington.
 The mission of this coalition is to prevent abusive head trauma by educating parents and caregivers in Washington state about normal infant crying and ways to cope with stress via an education program called the Period of PURPLE Crying (PURPLE).

 Watch this video to learn more about the statewide effort to share the Period of PURPLE Crying program – a video-based parent education program that helps new parents learn how to safely care for their baby during periods of extended crying and other highly stressful times.

 About Period of PURPLE Crying

-Period of PURPLE Crying is a research-based education program that was developed by the National Center on Shaken Baby Syndrome.
-Program materials include a DVD or an app with a booklet, a 10-minute video on crying and a 17-minute video on soothing.
+Period of PURPLE Crying is a research-based education program developed by the National Center on Shaken Baby Syndrome.
+Program materials include a booklet with app or DVD (available in mulitple languages), a 10-minute video on crying and a 17-minute video on soothing.

 The letters in PURPLE stand for…

 - Peak of crying.
 Your baby may cry more each week, the most in month 2, then less in months 3–5.

 - Unexpected.
 Crying can come and go and you don't know why.